Baldwin Hills Dam disaster: Significance and diagnoses of the failure

 The role of shallow hydraulic fracturing, which has recently been introduced as a means of stimulating production at depths around 2000 ft in the southeast part of the Inglewood field, and at greater depths elsewhere in the field, has also generated public concern and controversy.
 However, oil operators, while admitting that fracture pressures are being exceeded, refuse to acknowledge a relationship between injection at fracturing pressure levels and fault movement.
 The PXP and PXP consultant conclusions, that adverse effects are either unknown or not present, are disputed by other reviewers.

 Recent discharges of oilfield gases in the Baldwin Hills may also be related to raised pressures resulting from injection, and may be of similar origin as the gas problems in the nearby Salt Lake field.

-Coverage
+Media coverage

 KTLA used a helicopter to cover the disaster.
-Common today, this was perhaps the first such live aerial coverage of a breaking news event.
 Richard N. Levine, a 17-year-old photography student, rushed to a higher viewpoint and made 35-mm pictures of the evolving dam break.